srivarshan-s/CoAuthorViz/README.md

 ## Directory Descriptions

-- **scripts:** python scripts to to generate the graph and summary statistics
+- **scripts:** python scripts to generate the graph and summary statistics
 - **notebooks:** python notebooks used to perform analysis on summary statistics

 ## Dependencies